data-sci-aman/Facial_expression_detection/README.md

 # Flask_ML_Webapp
-The following application detects facial expression.
+The source code to create an application that detects facial expression.